benbarron/Laravel-Resource-Manager/README.md

-# Laravel Eclipse
+# Laravel Resource Manager

-Laravel Eclipse is a admin package for laravel that allows you to create models, edit the structure of those models, and preform crud functionality on those models without writing a line of code
+Laravel Resource Manager is a admin package for laravel that allows you to create models, edit the structure of those models, and preform crud functionality on those models without writing a line of code